-Emerging legislation requiring post-consumer recycled (PCR) plastic content in packaging poses potential risks if we are unable to secure sufficient supply at required quality levels on a timeline to comply.
+Emerging or recently passed legislation requiring post-consumer recycled (PCR) plastic content in packaging poses potential risks if we are unable to secure sufficient supply at required quality levels on a timeline to comply.
 To illustrate an example of the risk for PCR, we describe polyethylene terephthalate (PET) plastic usage and availability.
-In 2019, PET bottles made up 69% of our plastic packaging footprint.
+In 2020, PET bottles made up 68% of our plastic packaging footprint.
 Studies have shown that bottles made with recycled PET plastic (rPET) have lower greenhouse gas (GHG) emissions than those made with virgin PET (for example, Benavides et. al. 2018 found 20% lower GHG for 35% rPET bottles).
 In an analysis of the U.S. markets for rPET, The Recycling Partnership (TRP) found that there is a significant gap between the available supply of rPET and the demand created by the goals that brands have set to use rPET.
 Specifically, using 2017 data, TRP notes a 1.6 billion pound shortfall of rPET bottle supply in the U.S. if all brands using PET in bottles, on average, target 25% recycled PET by 2025.
 We expect there to be competition for the available supply of food-contact suitable rPET as well as continued rPET demand for other applications such as textiles.
 The same risks could also affect others in our value chain such as suppliers and bottlers.
 These challenges introduce risk to our ability to deliver on our PCR goal and its associated carbon emissions reduction, and could impact our ability to comply with emerging regulation.
-For example, California's 2019 draft legislation AB793 would set minimum PCR plastic content levels for plastic bottles, such as beverage containers.
-The draft legislation would impose graduated fines for violations if companies only partially achieve the PCR requirements.
+For example, California's AB793 sets minimum PCR plastic content levels for plastic bottles, such as beverage containers.
+The policy imposes graduated fines for violations if or violations id on at meet the minimum PCR threshold set for a given year.
 Higher fines would be imposed on a company that uses 25% of the PCR required by the legislation than on a company that achieves 75% of the required usage.

-Medium-term
+Time horizon Medium-term

-Unlikely
+Likelihood Unlikely

-Medium-low
+Magnitude of impact Medium-low